JM400/Pi-Shoot/README.md

 Connect a button to GND and GPIO pin 26, no pull up resistor is needed an internal one is already used.
 ### Flash
 Pi Shoot sends a high signal on GPIO pin 12 if flash is selected.
 A high power LED should not be connected directly to a GPIO pin.
 Instead a LED module that uses a switch should be used, or a circuit can be built with a transistor to control the LED.
+### Compatible Camera Modules and Image Sensors
+*
+*
+*
+*Camera module or image sensor is only partially supported, and might not have a correct profile for it's supported settings.
 <br>
 <br>

 # Pi Shoot SSH Client Install Commands
+## Debian based Linux distros
+## Windows